HarshaAbeyvickrama/YouTube-Statistics/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-YouTubeRanker is a project created to analyze YouTube videos and channels.
+YouTube-Statistics is a project created to analyze YouTube videos and channels.
 This project can monitor the changes in a youtube video or a channel added to the database or the videos of the user uploads.
 This project is created in the purpose of automating the reseach work done around youtube statistics.

 <i>You can use this project freely and contribute to make it better</i>